udacity/rbnd-roobiedocks/README.md

 ## Completing this Project

-You should have completed all the necessary steps for finishing this project in ToyCity Report Generator, Part 1.
+You should have completed all the necessary steps for finishing this project in Roobiedocks Adventure Prep.
 Before submitting, ensure your program does the following:

 * Is set up with the correct file structure according to the instructions
 * Solves the code and returns it with a `puts` statement in `codebreaker.rb`.